rackspace-cookbooks/rackspace_users/README.md

 # rackspace_users

-A cookbook to manage users from a data bag.
+A cookbook to manage users from an encrypted data bag.

 ## Supported Platforms